WHAT IS HALITOSIS AND HOW TO TREAT IT?

 Halitosis, or bad breath, is an unpleasant condition that can make you feel uncomfortable around other people because everyone likes to have fresh, healthy breath.Bad breath, known as halitosis, is an unfortunate condition that affects more than 50 million people in the US.
 Halitosis affects your confidence, lifestyle, and personal relationships.
 There are several reasons why bad breath develops so treatment for bad breath varies depending on the cause.
 Many people have suffered from bad breath at some point because of something as simple as eating certain foods, but bad breath could be a sign of an oral or internal condition that requires more attention.

-TYPES OF HALITOSIS OR BAD BREATH WHAT IS HALITOSIS AND HOW TO TREAT IT?
+TYPES OF HALITOSIS OR BAD BREATH

 - Genuine or transient halitosis.
 It is transient and usually occurs in the morning.
 It occurs when we do not produce enough saliva during the night, therefore, the amount of bacteria in the mouth multiplies.
 It can also occur when we ingest strong-tasting foods.
 Remember that saliva is necessary for bacteria control.
 The good news is that this type of halitosis can be solved with good oral hygiene.
 Density